verbb/formie/docs/developers/javascript-api.md

 Our JS hijacks the native submit handler of a form, and wraps it in a number of custom events that give you more fine-grained control over the flow of the form submission.
 This is used mostly for validation, and captcha support, but you can make use of these for your own needs.

+For a submission that passes each stage, the event order is:

+1. `onBeforeFormieSubmit`
+2. `onFormieValidate`
+3. `onAfterFormieValidate`
+4. `onFormieCaptchaValidate`
+5. `onFormiePaymentValidate`
+6. `onFormieCustomValidate`
+7. `onFormieSubmit`

+Calling `preventDefault()` on one of these events stops the submission pipeline at that stage.
+Captcha and payment integrations can do this while waiting for their own checks, then continue with the remaining stages.
+Your custom event listeners must also explicitly restart or continue submission after cancelling it; returning a Promise from a listener does not make Formie wait for it.
+See [Submit Handling](#submit-handling) for an asynchronous example.

 ### The `onBeforeFormieSubmit` event
 The event that is triggered before a form is submitted, and before validation is triggered.
 You can cancel a submission by using `preventDefault()`.